Union Wood Co’s Table Buying Guide

 We’ve developed this guide on how to choose the right table for your needs from over a decade of experience building furniture.

 Our team of custom furniture makers have you covered for dining tables, meeting tables, conference tables, and anything in between.
 No matter the style, size, or shape, there are four key questions to answer that’ll help determine the perfect table size and shape for your space.

 (If you are on a deadline click on the question links to jump to the section of this post you need ASAP.
 You can also click here to jump to download our table size and seating capacity charts.
+We also have a couple of videos breaking the information up into two short videos with some bonus LOLs.
 If not, keep scrolling for the information and the beauty shots!)